If you want to know how to make Rice Krispie treats even better, there’s an easy answer, and it’s probably in your pantry right now.

-Eagle Brand Sweetened Condensed Milk, Pack of 6 for $21.99 on Amazon
+Eagle Brand Sweetened Condensed Milk, $2.87 on Amazon Fresh

 For the uninitiated, sweetened condensed milk is evaporated milk with added sugar—which gives the product a longer shelf life.
 Miraculously, sweetened condensed milk is the magic that sends Rice Krispie treats over the top texturally (without making them too sweet), producing a wonderfully gooey and chewy dessert.

 Related Reading: A Chocolate Snacking Cake with a Secret Ingredient

 My treats recipe calls for half a cup of sweetened condensed milk, but I’ve made some additional tweaks, like an extra cup of mini marshmallows for folding in at the last minute (because aren’t we all in it for the intense pockets of goo—or is that just me?), a generous teaspoon of fine sea salt, plus some of the flaky variety for sprinkling, and a tablespoon of vanilla (the vanilla works wonders with the melted, buttery marshmallows).
 In short, sweetened condensed milk, some extra marshmallows, salt, and vanilla is all that stands between you and the Rice Krispie treats of your dreams.

 Rice Krispie Treats with Sweetened Condensed Milk Recipe